ernest-bruce/human-internet/humanity/humanity.md

 ### ensuring security and reliability
 the infrastructure you and the entities you authorize to access your personal·data must guarantee the privacy and security of your data when it is stored and when it is transmitted
-· banks do not rely only on safes to secure cash and security instruments
+· banks do not rely only on safes to secure cash and security·instruments
 · they put those vaults in secure areas within secure buildings with strong doors, alarms, guards, security services, *and* arrangements with police departments
 · they key is *redundancy*
 · we must take a similar approach to ensure that personal·information is always secure